TheMisinformationGame/MisinformationGame/docs/articles/sheets/index.md

 the posts, so that they can observe how participants interact with them.
 If you'd like to try it out, we have a [live demo](/link/ExampleGame) that you can try!

-The development of this project involved making one tech decision in particular that is quite unorthodox.
-Therefore, I thought it would be interesting to write this article to explore that decision, and how it went!

 <figure id="example_game">
     <img src="/screenshots/example-game.png" alt="Screenshot of the user interface within a game." height="614" />
     <figcaption>